MohamedBenighil/my-invoice-app/README.md

 # 01:20:11 - List Invoices in a DataTable
     # to make a table row clickable, do not use Link over the <Tablerow>, but over the <span>

+#01:28:19 - Dynamic Page Routes for Invoices
+    # add cn() to dynamic render css + use capitalize
 ```